Barclays lifts Lloyds Banking Group plc [LYG] price estimate. Who else is bullish?

 Sponsored

-If we look at the average trading volume of 11.99M shares, LYG reached to a volume of 12960839 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $37.58 billion, with 16.45 billion shares outstanding and 16.43 billion shares in the current float.
+Compared to the average trading volume of 12.88M shares, LYG stock reached a trading volume of 15562579 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Lloyds Banking Group plc [LYG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LYG shares is $3.12 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LYG stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.